 The first interchangeable lens digital cameras, called DSLR cameras, were based closely on the film version of such cameras, SLR (single lens reflex) models.
 One of the advantages of a digital camera, though, is its small size, something that DSLR cameras cannot duplicate because of the way they must be built.

-Because of the mirror-less design for the camera's interior, DIL cameras are smaller than DSLRs and use a different set of lens mounts.
-Read on for my list of the best DIL cameras.
+Regardless of what you choose to call them, because of the mirrorless design for the camera's interior, ILC cameras are smaller than DSLRs and use a different set of lens mounts.
+Read on for my list of the best mirrorless interchangeable lens cameras.

 It's been four years since the first mirrorless camera appeared in the market, and Canon was the final holdout among the major DSLR manufacturers to not add a DIL camera to its lineup.